Leighton Meester: 2014–2017: Broadway debut and Heartstrings

 In April 2014, her comedy film Life Partners premiered at the Tribeca Film Festival.
 It follows the friendship between a lesbian (Meester) and a straight woman (Gillian Jacobs) who begin a new relationship.
-Meester made her Broadway debut in the stage adaptation of John Steinbeck's novel Of Mice and Men, starring opposite James Franco and Chris O'Dowd.
+Meester made her Broadway debut in the stage adaptation of John Steinbeck's 1937 novel Of Mice and Men, starring opposite James Franco and Chris O'Dowd.
 The production filmed and broadcast in cinemas for one night through National Theatre Live, the first Broadway production to be selected by the program.
-She then appeared opposite Robert Downey, Jr., Robert Duvall, and Vera Farmiga in the David Dobkin-directed comedy-drama film The Judge, which premiered at the Toronto International Film Festival and released in October 2014.
-Meester next appeared in Like Sunday, Like Rain directed by Frank Whaley, playing the girlfriend of Green Day's singer Billie Joe Armstrong, and By the Gun, alongside Ben Barnes.
+She then appeared opposite Robert Downey, Jr., Robert Duvall, and Vera Farmiga in the David Dobkin-directed comedy-drama film The Judge, which premiered at the TIFF and released in October 2014.
+Meester next appeared in Like Sunday, Like Rain (2014) directed by Frank Whaley, playing the girlfriend of Green Day singer Billie Joe Armstrong, and By the Gun (2014), alongside Ben Barnes.
 She won the Best Actress Award for Like Sunday, Like Rain at the 2014 Williamsburg Independent Film Festival.
-She was the face of French brand Naf Naf's autumn/winter 2014 collection.
+She was also the face of French brand Naf Naf's autumn/winter 2014 collection.

 On September 9, 2014, it was announced her debut album, Heartstrings, would be released independently through her own label, Hotly Wanting, on October 28.
-With its style compared to ethereal singer-songwriters such as Tori Amos and Joni Mitchell, the nine-song LP was written by Meester and produced by Jeff Trott.
+The nine-song LP was written by Meester and produced by Jeff Trott.
+Its style was compared to ethereal singer-songwriters such as Tori Amos and Joni Mitchell.
 The music video for the eponymous title track "Heartstrings" was released on October 29.

-In 2015, Meester embarked on a tour to support the album, which began on January 6 in Los Angeles, California and ended on March 2 in San Francisco, California.
+In 2015, Meester embarked on a tour to support the album, which began on January 6 in Los Angeles, California, and ended on March 2 in San Francisco, California.
 Later that year, she appeared in advertisements for the Malaysian fashion brand Jimmy Choo.
-Meester was one of the 100 celebrity narrators featured in the documentary Unity, which had a limited theatrical release.
+Meester was one of the 100 celebrity narrators featured in the documentary Unity (2015), which had a limited theatrical release.
 In March 2016, she was cast in Fox's comedy series Making History as Deborah Revere, a colonial woman from 1775 and the daughter of American artisan Paul Revere.
-The series was cancelled after one season of nine episodes.
+The series was cancelled after one season.